15. Unevaluated expressions (*)

 In both cases, the results are objects of the type call.
 We know how to manipulate them already.

-Another example where we see that we can access the call stack much more deeply:
+Another example where we see that we can dig into the call stack much more deeply:

 f <- function(x)